All posts

 Scenario 2: Freelancer on Upwork ($3,000/month)

-Key difference: Upwork income may not flow through the LLC.
-The LLC-sourced income ($36,000/year) has different US tax treatment than the Upwork income ($36,000/year), which is paid directly to the founder's personal account.
+The Upwork income may not flow through the LLC.
+The LLC-sourced income ($36,000/year) has different US tax treatment than the Upwork income ($36,000/year) paid directly to a personal account.

-Brazilian treatment: The Receita Federal taxes both income streams as foreign-source rendimentos.
+But the Receita Federal doesn't care about that distinction.
+Both streams are foreign-source rendimentos.
 Carnê-Leão applies to both.
-The founder makes a single monthly Carnê-Leão payment covering all foreign-source income received that month.
+One monthly payment covers all foreign-source income received that month.

 Monthly combined incomeR$30,000 (at 5.0 BRL/USD)